-Brice Brown is an artist and writer living in New York, NY and Bath, UK.
-His work has been exhibited nationally and internationally, and reviewed in the New York Times, Artforum, Art in America, Artnews, NPR, and The Village Voice, among others.
+Brice Brown is an artist and writer living in New York City and Bath, UK.
+His work has been exhibited nationally and internationally, and reviewed in The New York TimesArtforumArt in AmericaARTnewsNPR, and The Village Voice, among others.
 He has held residencies at Yaddo, Virginia Center for Creative Arts, and the Vermont Studio Center, and has been a visiting artist/lecturer at Bucknell University, Dartmouth College, Carnegie Mellon University, Williams College, and Drew University.
 Brown’s work is held in public collections including the Speed Art Museum, the Baltimore Museum of Art, Dartmouth College, Swope Art Museum, and Yale University.
-Brown was a regular art critic for the New York Sun (2006–2009) and for City Arts (2009–2010).
-Brown founded Milton Art Bank (2017-2023), a museum and publishing house located in a converted bank building, and has launched two arts journals, The Sienese Shredder (2006-2010), and Tether (2015-2018), both with Trevor Winkfield.
-He received a BA from Dartmouth College, an MFA from Pratt Institute, and an MA from Bath Spa University, UK. bricebrown.com
+Brown was a regular art critic for the New York Sun (2006-2009) and for City Arts (2009-2010).
+He founded Milton Art Bank (2017), a museum and publishing house located in a converted bank building, and has launched two arts journals, The Sienese Shredder (2006-2010) and Tether (2015-2018), both with Trevor Winkfield.
+He received a BA from Dartmouth College, an MFA from Pratt Institute, an MA from Bath Spa University, UK, and has studied at the Chautauqua Institute School of Art. www.bricebrown.com

 Douglas Dunn is a New York-based dancer and choreographer working since 1971.
 He was a member of the Merce Cunningham Dance Company from 1969 to 1973, and a founding member of Grand Union, the non-rehearsing troupe that rollicked from 1970 to 1976.
 Following his own duet, solo, and film work in the 1970s, he formed Douglas Dunn + Dancers in 1978, and in 1980 set Stravinsky’s Pulcinella on the Paris Opera Ballet.
 He is Board Member Emeritus of the New York City presenting organization Danspace Project.
-He likes to collaborate with poets, painters, sculptors, musicians, composers and playwrights to offer a multifaceted theatrical experience.
-In 1998 he was awarded a NY Dance and Performance Award (Bessie) for Sustained Achievement, and in 2008 was honored by the French government as Chevalier in the Ordre des Arts et des Lettres.
+He likes to collaborate with poets, painters, sculptors, musicians, composers, and playwrights to offer a multifaceted theatrical experience.
+In 1998 he was awarded a New York Dance and Performance Award (Bessie) for Sustained Achievement, and in 2008 was honored by the French government as Chevalier in the Ordre des Arts et des Lettres.
 While continuing to lead Douglas Dunn + Dancers, he teaches Open Structures at New York University’s Steinhardt School of Culture, Education, and Human Development, and presents salons at his studio at 541 Broadway in Manhattan.
 His book of collected writings, Dancer Out of Sight, is available at amazon.comdouglasdunndance.com

 Steve Gibson is the founder of Creature/Feature Design.
 He has been creating large-scale art and making monsters and fantasy characters out of paint, clay, latex, silicone and foam for more than 30 years.
-As a self-taught artist, Steve enjoys sharing his knowledge with anyone wishing to gain a broader approach to their own personal style.
+As a self-taught artist, Gibson enjoys sharing his knowledge with anyone wishing to gain a broader approach to their own personal style.
 In 2016 he founded The Arts Underground in Lewisburg, PA, a unique, collaborative space for local artists.
-In 2021 he created Art Academy of Milton, which serves the Central PA Valley in all things art, theatre performance, and music.
+In 2021 he created Art Academy of Milton, which serves the Central PA Valley in all things art, theater performance, and music.
 He has taught classes in sculpting, painting, graphite, mural creation, and portraiture.
-His award-winning video work can be seen in feature films The Feed (2010) and The Lost Within (2017), as well as numerous shorts, music videos and commercial projects.
+His award-winning video work can be seen in the feature films The Feed (2010) and The Lost Within (2017), as well as numerous shorts, music videos, and commercial projects.
 Clients include Transitions of PA, Campus Theatre LTD, Habitat for Humanity, Bucknell University, Bloomsburg Theatre Ensemble, and dozens of retail, online, corporate, government, and independent agencies.
-Steve is a published writer, cinematographer, producer, director, audio designer, and editor, who also happens to dabble in fine art photography. creaturefeaturedesign.com
+Gibson is a published writer, cinematographer, producer, director, audio designer, and editor, who also happens to dabble in fine art photography. creaturefeaturedesign.com

 DANCERS

 Jay Beardsley is a nonbinary dancer, multimedia artist, and teacher currently based in Brooklyn, NY.
 They work and perform with Ballez (Company Artist), TheRedProjectNYC/ Johnnie Cruise Mercer (Media Artist and Movement Ensemble Artist), Katerina & Jay (Co- Artistic Director and Founder), GREYZONE (Grants Assistant), Cornfield Dance (Co- Administrator), and MICHIYAYA Dance, among other freelance projects.
 Jay also creates their own work and has been produced by organizations such as Movement Research (NYC), Performance Mix Festival (NYC), Proteomedia (NYC), Dance Place (Washington, D.C.), and Dogtown Dance Theatre (Richmond, VA).
 Jay is also a teacher of movement and theater at various local venues and within the NYC DOE schooling systems.
 Jay attended Virginia Commonwealth University, graduating in 2020 with an Outstanding Choreographer award and the Bobby Chandler Award for Theatre and studied with and performed works by the likes of Jenna Riegel, Trebien Pollard, André Zachery, MK Abadoo, Christopher K. Morgan, and Scott Putman along with many other valued guest artists and faculty.
 Additionally, Jay has deepened their performance research through a multitude of workshops and intensives with artists/ organizations including Sidra Bell, Kristopher K.Q.
-Pourzal, and American Dance Festival. jaybeardsley.com
+Pourzal, and American Dance Festival. jaybeardsley.com (BODY / SHADOW performances: Oct 2023)

-Dwayne Brown is a native New Yorker who has lived in every borough (…except the fifth) and loves the ways in which the city still reveals itself even after three decades.
-He trained at The Ailey School and The School of American Ballet, and received a B.A. in Psychology from Vassar College.
-As a professional dancer and performer his credits include: (Theater/Stage) The Metropolitan Opera, San Francisco Opera, The Kennedy Center, Carnegie Hall; (TV/Film) At Home With Amy Sedaris (TruTV), The Get Down (Netflix), Great Performances at The Met (PBS); (Commercial) Mount Gay Rum, Stadium Goods, The Consistency Project, and NYFW; (Modern Dance) Bill T. Jones/AZ Co., Ralph Lemon, Kevin Beasley, Seán Curran.
-Recent credits: Lyric Opera Chicago as a soloist dancer, Lifes exhibit at The Hammer Museum, and the upcoming film She Came To Me, directed by Rebecca Miller.
-He is represented by Clear Talent Group and currently serves on the advisory committee for ARTBATH, an immersive performance salon series at the historic Blue Building.
+Dwayne Brown is a native New Yorker.
+He trained at The Ailey School, The School of American Ballet, and received a B.A. in Psychology from Vassar College.
+As a professional dancer and performer his credits include: (Theatre/Stage) The Metropolitan Opera, San Francisco Opera, The Kennedy Center, Lyric Opera Chicago (Soloist), Carnegie Hall (Principal); (TV/ Film) She Came To Me (Round Films)At Home With Amy Sedaris (TruTV), The Get Down (Netflix), NYC Summer (FX), Great Performances at The Met (PBS); (Commercial) NYFW, Mount Gay Rum, Stadium Goods, The Consistency Project; (Modern Dance) Bill T. Jones/AZ Co., Ralph Lemon, Kevin Beasley, Sean Curran, Reggie Wilson, and Douglas Dunn.
+Recent credits include: Le Prophète at The Fisher Center and MoMA PS1.
+Upcoming: Aida at The Metropolitan Opera and Skirball with Sean Curran Company.
+He is represented by Clear Talent Group.
+In addition to work as a performing artist, Dwayne is a Teaching Artist for New Victory and DreamYard Project, Inc. He is also the Stage Manager for ArtBath NYC, an immersive performance salon series at the historic Blue Building.
+(BODY / SHADOW performances: Oct 2023, February 2025)

 Cassidy Martin grew up in Vermont, with dance experience from the Putney School.
 She put her dance career on pause after a dance injury, but with commitment to healing and relearning how to relate to the body, healing came and dance became her freedom.
 She spends a lot of time doing experimental improvisational movements, focusing on the various moods cultivated from the liberation of the body’s suffering.
 She has performed in her hometown in Vermont, as well as with Douglas Dunn in the Green-Wood Cemetery Catacombs series in Brooklyn.
 She is also a student and spends her time studying and building a yoga and writing career.
+(BODY / SHADOW performances: Oct 2023)

 Mac Twining trained with Nadege Hottier at the Premiere Division Ballet School and grew up absorbing knowledge of release technique and postmodern dance through his mother, Darla Stanley.
 After completing his training, Mac danced with the Stephen Petronio Company for 5 years.
 He has also performed with Dakshina/Daniel Phoenix Singh Dance Company, Tania Pérez-Salas Compañía de Danza, the Merce Cunningham Trust, and the late, great, Aileen Passloff.
 In addition to Christopher Williams, Mac works with Tere O’Connor, Cornfield Dance and Kimberly Bartosik/Daela.
+(BODY / SHADOW performances: Oct 2023)

 PROP FABRICATOR

 Jennifer Lippert is a fabric artist, specializing in the design and construction of clothing.
 She is currently the costume shop manager at Bloomsburg Theatre Ensemble.
 Working primarily in costumes she has worked for The Berkshire Theatre Group, Gulfshore Playhouse, Stagedoor Manor, Weston Playhouse Theatre Company, as well as Bucknell University.
 She has designed and built costumes for musicals and plays but has found a passion for working on costumes for dance.
-Jennifer graduated from Missouri State University’s Theatre and Dance department with a BFA in Design, Technology and Stage Management, emphasizing in costume design. jenniferlippertdesigns.com
+Jennifer graduated from Missouri State University’s Theatre and Dance department with a BFA in Design, Technology and Stage Management, emphasizing in costume design. jenniferlippertdesigns.com (BODY / SHADOW performances: Oct 2023)

 COSTUME DESIGN AND CONSTRUCTION